the-mac/AndroidJniHelpers/README.md

 };
 ```

-For example of MACRequests cpp file see [jni test folder](library/src/androidTest/cpp/MACRequests.cpp)
+For the MACRequests cpp file see [jni androidTest folder](library/src/androidTest/cpp/MACRequests.cpp)

-Using the MACRequests native instance looks as follows:
+Using a MACRequests native instance looks as follows:
 ```c++

     MACRequests *network = new MACRequests(env);